paritytech/research/docs/Polkadot/security/keys/index.md

 The controller key can pause or revoke this session certificate and/or issue a replacement with new session keys at any time.
 New session keys can be registered in advance, and some must be, so validators can smoothly transition to new hardware by issuing session certificates that become valid in a future session.
 It is recommended to use "pause" for emergency maintenance and "revocation" in case a session key may have been compromised.

-As a recommendation, session keys should remain tied to a single physical machine.
+As a suggestion, session keys should remain tied to a single physical machine.
 Validator operators should issue the session certificate using the RPC protocol, without handling the session secret keys.
 In particular, duplicating session secret keys across machines is strongly discouraged, as such "high availability" designs almost always result in validator slashing.
 Whenever new validator hardware needs to be started quickly, the operator should first launch the new node and then certify the newly generated session keys using the RPC protocol.

 No prior restrictions are imposed on the cryptographic algorithms used by specific substrate modules or the associated session keys types.

 In BABE, validators use Schnorrkel/sr25519 keys both for a verifiable random function (VRF) based on [NSEC5](https://eprint.iacr.org/2017/099.pdf), as well as for standard Schnorr signatures.

 A VRF is a public-key analog of a pseudo-random function (PRF), that is, a cryptographic hash function with a distinguished key, as seen in many MAC constructions.
 Block production slots are awarded when a block producer generates a sufficiently low VRF output, denoted as $\mathtt{VRF}(r_e || \mathtt{slot_number} )$.
-This allows anyone with the corresponding VRF public keys to verify that blocks were produced in the correct slot, while only block producers can determine their slots in advance using their VRF secret key.
+This allows anyone with the corresponding VRF public keys to verify that blocks were produced in the correct slot, while only block producers, using their VRF secret keys, can determine their slots in advance.

 As in [Ouroboros Praos](https://eprint.iacr.org/2017/573.pdf), a source of randomness $r_e$ for the VRF inputs is provided by hashing together all VRF outputs from the previous session.
 This approach requires the registration of BABE keys at least one full session before they are used.